converged-computing/flux-cloud/docs/tutorials/google.md

 $ flux-cloud batch --cloud google

 # Manual up / submit / down (recommended)
-$ flux-cloud up --cloud google
+$ flux-cloud --debug up --cloud google
-$ flux-cloud submit --cloud google
+$ flux-cloud --debug submit --cloud google
-$ flux-cloud down --cloud google
+$ flux-cloud --debug down --cloud google
 ```

 Note that machines and size are required for the matrix.
+See our [debugging guide](../getting-started/debugging.md)
+for the Flux Operator for interacting with Flux Operator containers or debugging.